- Youth Programs

 - About Us

-Nina recently returned from assisting Arthur Pita at the Paris Opera Ballet for the world premiere of Iolanta / Casse Noisette.
-In the summer of 2015, she originated the role of the Polish Mother in The Garsington Opera's Death in Venice.
+Nina originated the role of the Polish Mother in The Garsington Opera's Death in Venice.
 She performed in Susan Stroman's world premiere of The Little Dancer at The Kennedy Center.
-Her Broadway credits include Dirty Rotten Scoundrels, Contact, Swan Lake, The Red Shoes and The Phantom of the Opera.
-Off-Broadway appearances in Belle Epoque (Lincoln Center), Bloomergirl (City Center) and A Dybbuk (Public Theater).
+Her Broadway credits include Dirty Rotten Scoundrels, Contact, Matthew Bourne's Swan Lake, The Red Shoes and The Phantom of the Opera.
+Off-Broadway appearances include Belle Epoque (Lincoln Center), Bloomergirl (City Center) and A Dybbuk (Public Theater).

 Top photo: Jeffrey Brezovar